tonglil/bsonify/readme.md

 **Install**

-1. Download the jar file (or build from source)
+1. Download the jar file (or build from source) into a known location, for example ~/java
-1. Make it available on path

 **Build from source**